 Filip Matekovic is Head of marketing at Hunch, creative automation, and media buying platform that helps companies combine performance and brand on paid social.

-He has 10 years of experience in all three sides: corporate client (fortune top 100), performance advertising agency lead (award-winning agency), and SaaS ad-tech startup.
+He has 10 years of experience in all three sides: corporate client (fortune top 100), award-winning performance advertising agency, and a SaaS ad-tech startup.

 What we learned in Hunch, what is a must-have tool to scale content?